 Just last night I was watching an episode of Commander in Chief, and it was a bit of a surprise to see Donald Sutherland playing such a drastically different character than the reptilian Speaker of the House role he plays there.
-A great actor, Sutherland has the range to do both that and the benificent Mr. Bennett justice.
+A great actor, Sutherland has the range to do both that and the beneficent Mr. Bennett justice.
 All of the rest of the cast is also first rate and very convincing.

 Film: (DVD) End of the Beginning Harry Turtledove, 2005In this sequel to Days of Infamy, running through 1943, the Japanese consolidate their occupation of Hawaii while the U.S. prepares a massive counterattack.
-The Japanese occupation is possbly even harsher than their occupation of the Philippines and southeast Asia in our time line, due to their difficulty in supplying food to Hawaii as U.S. submarines wreak havoc with their supply lines.
+The Japanese occupation is possibly even harsher than their occupation of the Philippines and southeast Asia in our time line, due to their difficulty in supplying food to Hawaii as U.S. submarines wreak havoc with their supply lines.

 Acting under their evil "bushido" code, the Japanese militarists are particularly cruel to military captives, reminiscent of the Bataan Death March.

 A mostly quite gloomy book but with a happy ending, unlike its predecessor.